White Noise (2022 film): Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, White Noise holds a rating of 63% based on 245 reviews, with an average rating of 6.4/10.
+On the review aggregator website Rotten Tomatoes, White Noise holds a rating of 64% based on 261 reviews, with an average rating of 6.5/10.
 The site's critics consensus reads: "White Noise may occasionally struggle with its allegedly unfilmable source material, but Noah Baumbach succeeds in finding the humorous heart of its surprisingly timely story."
 On Metacritic, which uses a weighted average, the film has a score of 66 out of 100, based on 45 critics, indicating "generally favorable" reviews.

 Reviewing the film following its Venice Film Festival premiere, Peter Bradshaw of The Guardian gave the film five out of five stars, writing, "Baumbach has landed a sizeable white whale in his tremendously elegant and assured adaptation."
 The Hollywood Reporter’s David Rooney described it as "Equal parts clear signal and wearying static", praising the cast performances, humor, and score, but finding the screenplay inconsistent.
 David Ehrlich of IndieWire called the adaptation "equal parts inspired and exasperating".

+Writing for Artforum, Will Sloan complained that the lead roles are played as if they are each in different films, called the Danny Elfman score a "thick lather", and labeled the film's conclusion smug: "there's no escape from banality, but at least we can smirk at it."

+Filmmaker Wes Anderson praised the film, saying "This movie is dazzling and mysterious and poetic and wildly entertaining.
+It's a completely new concoction from one of our most original voices who has refined and developed his talents in ways we can only stand back and admire (and enjoy)."